voodoowoodoo/googlehomepage/README.md

 # googlehomepage
 Forming the google homepage with html and css as practice.

-This project is a small practice project in getting confortable with HTML and CSS.
+This project is a small practice project in getting con=mfortable with HTML and CSS.

 The fake homepage is done in Dutch, as the Dutch Google page was the reference page.